Title 201 | Chapter 002 | Regulation 210REG

 (1)

-Final product verification of a prepared prescription product shall be conducted by a pharmacist prior to delivery of the prepared prescription product to the patient.
+A pharmacist shall conduct final product verification of a prepared prescription product shall be conducted by a pharmacist prior to delivery of the prepared prescription product to the patient.

 (2)